Human Resources partners with the UBC Pharmacists Clinic to share vaccine information with faculty and staff.

 Canada’s vaccination program has made tremendous progress in the fight against COVID-19.
-The approved COVID-19 vaccines are being rolled out across B.C. as we speak, and everyone aged 12+ in BC can now register to get vaccinated.
+The approved COVID-19 vaccines are being rolled out across B.C. as we speak, and everyone aged 6 months and older in BC can now register to get vaccinated.
 UBC encourages all members of our community to support the provincial vaccine program.
 Vaccines are the best way to protect yourself – and everyone around you – from COVID-19.

 Register today by visiting the BC Government’s How to get vaccinated for COVID-19 page.

 Occupational & Preventive Health (OPH) provides eligible faculty and staff with immunization reviews and vaccinations.
 If your work involves potential exposure to certain diseases or specific work environments, you can book a virtual appointment with an OPH Nurse to find out what vaccinations are recommended for you.